iloudaros/nomnomr/README.md

 minimum screen resolution.
 • While installing Android studio steps are pretty easy.
 There are only two things you must pay attention at:
 1. Make sure "Android Virtual Device" box is checked,
 2. While choosing the type of setup.
-Prefer "Standard", which is recommended for most users
+Prefer "Standard", which is recommended for most users.
 • When the installation is done, download an emulator from "Device manager" (we are using Pixel 3 Api 29)
 • Clone the repository (https://github.com/iloudaros/nomnomr.git), then go to File -> Open and past the link